codetheweb/ignite/README.md

 Ignite is an in-development e-book convertor for Kindle books (KF8).

+To my knowledge, Calibre is the only open-source KF8 convertor.
+Ignite is the second and aims to be:

+- correct
+- easily embeddable
+- performant

 Currently, this repo is mainly a placeholder.
 Check out https://github.com/codetheweb/kf8-rs to see active development.

 ## FAQ